bjcairns/stubble/README.md

 of a supplied data frame-like object (including base R data frames, tibbles, data.tables, and lists of vectors).

+stubble replicates the column names and types of the original data, but rows contain only random data.

 The original intended use of stubble is to generate simple test data for analysis projects and R package development.